Updated: Aug 29

 Set-Up Give each player a dry erase pen, (provided with the game) and one case tracker board.
 Place the main board and dice into the centre of the table, then separate the deck of cards into the five types.
 Weapon, location, Motive, Suspect, and False Evidence.
 Shuffle each deck separately and then choose one card at random from the first four piles (exclude the false evidence pile).
 Place these four cards into the confidential folder so that no one sees what they are.
 This becomes the answer to the game you are playing.
 Then, add the five decks together, shuffle them up and deal five cards to each player.
 Place the remaining deck in the centre of the table on the main board.
 You are now ready to play.

 How to Play Starting with the youngest player, all players will now mark off on their own sheet the cards they just received, as they know they are not the ones inside the folder.
 They can review any false evidence cards they were dealt, to ensure they understand how and when to use them.
 Then, they can ask about three separate pieces of evidence.
-Any card from any category they want to know if anyone else has.
+Players can ask about any card from any category they want to find out if anyone else has.
 This could be to eliminate these from their investigation, knowing they are not in the central confidential folder.
 Or, to trick others into thinking they don't have that card, when in fact they do, so they start to think they may be in the folder.

 Play will continue until one player thinks they have gathered enough evidence to make an attempt at solving the case.
 They must say out loud the four pieces of evidences they think is in the folder, and then have a look to see if they are right.
 If they are correct, they win and the game ends for all players.
 If they are wrong about any of the four cards, they are out and the game continues for all other players with that player out of the game.
 As you build up for you evidence, it is worth noting that other players may be trying to fool you, or bluff certain things.
 Also, when people say they match evidence players are looking for and say a number value, they may of course be planning to show you false evidence, or evidence you have seen before.
 It won't always be the card the player asks for.
 It is a game of bluff, and deduction, Much like Clue(do)